 - 15% of the coins are awarded to the holders of Steem Power

 - Only 10% of Steem block rewards are awarded to miners

-Since more and more Steem is created every day, it is not recommended to hold it for long periods of time.
-It should instead be converted into Steem Dollars, Steem Power or some other cryptocurrency like Bitcoin or Litecoin.
+Since more and more Steem is created every day, it is not recommended to hold it for long a long time.
+Instead, it should be converted to Steem Dollars, Steem Power or some other cryptocurrency like Bitcoin or Litecoin.

 Steem Dollars (SBD)

-Steem Dollars, another cryptocurrency of the Steem blockchain, can be considered to be a more stable one.
+Steem Dollars, another cryptocurrency of the Steem blockchain, is considered to be more stable.
 It is intended to be valued 1:1 with the US dollar, which means that 1 SBD should be equal to the amount of Steem that can be bought with 1 USD.